 4. Infrared Guns Are Best Used as a Supplement

-• Verifying surface temperatures of hot-hold foods in buffets or display cabinets.
+- Verifying surface temperatures of hot-hold foods in buffets or display cabinets

-• Checking grill plates, fryers, or oven surfaces.
+- Checking grill plates, fryers, or oven surfaces

 However, they cannot replace a digital probe thermometer because surface readings alone are not reliable enough for safe food handling decisions.

-Why Health Inspectors Prefer Digital Thermometers
+Why Health Inspectors Prefer Digital Probe Thermometers

-• Reliable across all food types, including thick cuts of meat, soups, and casseroles.
+| Reliable across all food types | Works for thick cuts of meat, soups, casseroles, and more |

-• Essential for cooking, cooling, and reheating checks.
+| Essential for critical checks | Required for cooking, cooling, and reheating verification |

 Professional-grade digital thermometers from trusted brands like Victorinox, Comark, and Testo are designed for commercial kitchens and meet the accuracy required by health inspectors.